 Rahm turned professional in 2016 shortly after impressing as the best-placed amateur at the US Open.

-Rahm racked up multiple wins on the PGA and European Tours and victory in the 2020 Memorial Tournament meant he became the 24th man and just the second Spaniard to top the world golf rankings, a spot he would concede in early 2022.
+Rahm racked up multiple wins on the PGA and European Tours and victory in the 2020 Memorial Tournament saw him become the 24th man and just the second Spaniard to top the world golf rankings, a spot he would concede in early 2022.

 Rahm joined The Sun Devils for the 2012-13 collegiate season, posting event wins at both the Bill Cullum Invitational and the Lamkin Grips San Diego Classic in his freshman year.
 He was named the 2012-13 Pac-12 Freshman of the Year too.